-In the Fall 2017 semester, Dr. Martz will further develop the curriculum for both graduate and undergraduate programs.
-The hope is to add more technology and problem based learning activities into the curriculum.
-We also should see more companies become active with internships, class presentations, with paid on-campus internships a priority.
+In the Fall 2017 semester, Dr. Martz further developed the curriculum for both graduate and undergraduate programs.
+The hope is to add more technology and problem-based learning activities into the curriculum.
+Shepherd University should see more companies become active with internships, class presentations, with paid on-campus internships a priority.

 Dr. Gordon DeMeritt:

-Dr. DeMeritt spent his summer preparing for and teaching in Manila, Philippines at Baptist Bible College Asia.
+Dr. DeMeritt spent Summer 2017 preparing for and teaching in Manila, Philippines at Baptist Bible College Asia.
 He taught about leadership in a biblical perspective for three weeks.
 It was his favorite part of the summer.

-In Fall 2017 he will continue working on a research project with Dr. Martz that was started one year ago.
+In Fall 2017 he continued working on a research project with Dr. Martz that was started one year ago.
 Their goal is to determine the benefit, if any, of student-to-student peer editing.
 He will also teach in both the undergraduate BADM and graduate MBA programs.

 His plans for Spring semester 2018 include continuing the Capstone project for the business majors, which involves developing strategic plans for non-profit organizations.

 Professor Scales was very active in her law practice during Summer 2017 and attended a legal conference in Savanna, GA.
 She also wrote recommendation letters for students who were applying for law school.